 This is an old cider variety with a pearmain, cylindrical or dumpling-like shape, with a mellow, pale skin with a reddish flush and pale, soft flesh.
 Sheep's nose is a generic name for apples which look similar to this, and there are plenty of variations out there.
 It matures late, and hangs onto the tree well into late November.
 The Sheep's nose we use come from Lupton House orchards (just a couple of miles from us in Brixham) and the orchards surrounding our ciderhouse.

 Tom Putt - Dual purpose apple.
 A local variety from Honiton in Devon.
-This apple variety is very special to our cidermaker Simon as it is the first tree he ever grafted when training at RHS garden Wisley in the fruit department.
+This apple variety is very special to our cidermaker Simon as it is the first tree he ever grafted when training at RHS Garden Wisley in the fruit department.
 He has always kept a Tom Putt in a container and has taken it with him wherever he has moved.
 It is a wonderfully versatile apple, that looks beautiful too with its pointy, puckered nose and its red flushing.
 It is both useful as a dessert and culinary apple, and of course makes great cider.
 The Tom Putt apples we use come from Torre Abbey gardens in Torquay, (this is the absolute limit of air miles for us, about 3 miles from our ciderhouse).
 Other Tom Putt apples come from an orchard on the other side of the River Dart to our ciderhouse

-Peter Lock - Cooker and dessert
+Peter Lock - Dual Purpose

 A large, white fleshed apple apple with distinctive striping, it is suitable for cooking and dessert.
 We use it to provide some backbone to our gorgeous cider and balances out sharpness from some of the full-on flavoured cider varieties.
 Very sweet and aromatic.